mflood/cloudformation_apache_s3/README.md

 # cloudformation_apache_s3
+> Matthew Flood

-Udacity project for Deploy Infrastructure as Code (IAC)
+> Udacity project for Deploy Infrastructure as Code (IAC)

+> This project creates the diagram and CloudFormation scripts to create a network architecture and services within it to host an Apache-hosted webapp.

 ## Create the Network Architecture